 * Steel prices hover around near 3-month high

-SHANGHAI, Feb 27 (Reuters) - Chinese steel futures held around their highest in almost three months on Tuesday, after China’s top steelmaking city proposed extending output curbs by an additional eight months.
+SHANGHAI, Feb 27 (Reuters) - Chinese steel futures rose for the third straight session to around their highest in almost three months on Tuesday, after China’s top steelmaking city proposed extending output curbs by an additional eight months.

 “The proposal has sent market signals that China will continue pushing hard to improve air quality and we may see more output curbs this year and prices will be supported in the long term,” said a senior manager at a trading house in Shanghai.

-The most active rebar on the Shanghai Futures Exchange dipped slightly to 3,992 yuan ($633.18) a tonne by midday break, but was not far from Monday’s high of 4,047 yuan.
+The most active rebar on the Shanghai Futures Exchange closed 0.9 percent higher at 4,035 yuan ($639.50) a tonne and was not far from Monday’s intra-day high of 4,047 yuan.

-Iron ore on the Dalian Commodity Exchange dropped 1.6 percent to 541.5 yuan a tonne, amid expectation that demand for the main raw material will weaken as mills cut output.
+Iron ore on the Dalian Commodity Exchange dropped 0.6 percent to 546.50 yuan a tonne, amid expectations that demand for the main raw material will weaken as mills cut output.

-Iron ore for delivery to China’s Qingdao port .IO62-CNO=MB edged up $0.54 to $79.36 a tonne, according to Metal Bulletin. ($1 = 6.3047 Chinese yuan renminbi) (Reporting by Ruby Lian and Josephine Mason; editing by Richard Pullin)
+Iron ore for delivery to China’s Qingdao port .IO62-CNO=MB edged up on Monday by 54 cents to $79.36 a tonne, according to Metal Bulletin.